FAQs and Guides

 The Local and Regional Divisions generally sit in panels of three legally qualified judges.
 A technical judge may be added to the panel, and will be if invalidity is in issue.
 Most cases are therefore likely to have a technical judge.

 Where there are panels of judges, they are international such that not all come from the same contracting member state (or, in the case of a Regional Division, not all come from the countries participating in that division).
 However, some Local Divisions may have a majority of ‘local’ judges – these are divisions in countries with a large average number of patent cases over a qualifying period.
-Thus the Local Divisions in at least Germany have a majority of local legal judges, as do probably a few others.
+Thus the Local Divisions in at least Germany have a majority of local legal judges, as do a few others.

 Central Division